Information regarding Licensure and Certification of a New Skilled Nursing Facility (SNF)

 1. In order to apply for Medicare certification, you must complete the following forms:

-2. Health Insurance Benefits Agreement, CMS-1561 (PDF, 415 KB) Submit to Nursing Home Licensure & Certification Section.
+1. Health Insurance Benefits Agreement, CMS-1561 Link goes outside of N.C.
+DHHS.
+(PDF, 415 KB) Submit to Nursing Home Licensure & Certification Section.

-2. Submit the Medicare Provider Enrollment Application, CMS-855A (PDF, 1.04 MB) to the appropriate Medicare Administrative Contractor (PDF, 205 KB).
-This process is used to ensure providers meet the requirement of Sections 1814(a)(1) and 1833(e) of Title XVIII of the Social Security Act, which authorizes collection of information to determine Medicare program payments.
+2. Submit the Medicare Provider Enrollment Application, CMS-855A Link goes outside of N.C.
+DHHS.
+(PDF, 1.04 MB) to the appropriate Medicare Administrative Contractor Link goes outside of N.C.
+DHHS.
+(PDF, 205 KB).
+This process is used to ensure that providers meet the requirement of Sections 1814(a)(1) and 1833(e) of Title XVIII of the Social Security Act, which authorizes collection of information to determine Medicare program payments.
 The Medicare contractor that serves North Carolina is responsible for processing your enrollment application.
 Both the enrollment process and the survey/certification process are required for Medicare certification and payment.
-New providers must be assigned to the designated local Medicare Administrative Contractor (MAC) and are no longer permitted to express a preference for a particular MAC.
-In addition, providers may no longer request a change of MAC and must continue with the MAC to which they have been assigned.
-New providers that belong to CMS-recognized chains have the option of being assigned to the local designated MAC or to the MAC that serves the chain home office.
+New providers must be assigned to the designated local Medicare Administrative Contractor (MAC).
 The MAC will approve or deny the provider for Medicare enrollment.
 The MAC will notify DHSR in writing of its recommendation.

-3. Submit an attestation of compliance with all applicable civil rights laws enforced by Office of Civil Rights (OCR) electronically via OCR's online Assurance of Compliance portal.
+3. Submit an attestation of compliance with all applicable civil rights laws enforced by Office of Civil Rights (OCR) electronically via OCR's online Assurance of Compliance portal Link goes outside of N.C.
+DHHS. .
 Enclose a copy of evidence of successful electronic submission (e-mail) to the Nursing Home Section.